 Greg Miller's work is featured in numerous museum and private collections that have traveled internationally including those organized by the Charles Saatchi Collection and the Frederick R. Weisman Collection.
 The Get Go, a volume of his writings, photography and paintings, was published in 2010, and the first comprehensive monograph on the artist, Signs of the Nearly Actual, was published in 2008.

-Miller spends his time between Austin, TX and Los Angeles, CA.
+Miller spends his time between New York, NY and Los Angeles, CA.